prevyne/plp-dbms-project/README.md

 ## Entity-Relationship Diagram (ERD)

-Below is a link to the visual representation of the ERD created with Mermaid editor.
+Below is a link to the visual representation of the ERD created with Mermaid Chart.

 https://www.mermaidchart.com/raw/bb376a0a-bfa1-4faa-b1c4-bfe048efaa24?theme=light&version=v0.1&format=svg